-Paddy Power owner Flutter agreed last October to buy the Canadian group in a $6 billion share deal set to create the world's largest online betting and gambling company by revenue.
+The deal between the Paddy Power owner and the Poker Stars owner will create the world's largest online betting and gambling company by revenue.